 - Confirm that, when interested, you can similarly choose to distinguish the expression on someone's face

-Look around the room and note that certain things automatically catch your attention, while others do not
+- Look around the room and note that certain things automatically catch your attention, while

 - Turn to the sweater and purposely pay close attention to check for any cat hairs on it, because of being allergic